ugbodagadave/Travel-Agent/how-it-works.md

 1.  **Payment Success:** The user successfully completes the payment on the Stripe Checkout page.
 2.  **Stripe Webhook (`app/main.py`):** Stripe sends a `checkout.session.completed` event to the `/stripe-webhook` endpoint.
-3.  **PDF Generation:** The webhook handler loads the user's session, retrieves the flight offer they paid for, and uses the `pdf_service` to generate a flight itinerary PDF that includes the travel class.
+3.  **PDF Generation Loop:** The webhook handler loads the user's session, which now contains the list of traveler names.
+It then loops through this list.
+For each name, it:
-4.  **Proactive Delivery:**
+    *   Retrieves the flight offer they paid for.
+    *   Calls the `pdf_service` to generate a flight itinerary PDF, passing the specific traveler's name to be included on the ticket.
-    *   The PDF is sent directly to the user on Telegram or WhatsApp.
+    *   Sends the newly generated, personalized PDF directly to the user on Telegram or WhatsApp.
-    *   A final confirmation message is sent.
+4.  **Final Confirmation:** After all individual tickets have been sent, a single confirmation message is sent (e.g., "Thank you for booking with Flai 😊.
+I've sent 2 separate tickets for each passenger.").
-    *   The user's state is updated to `BOOKING_CONFIRMED`.
+5.  **State Update:** The user's state is updated to `BOOKING_CONFIRMED`.

 ---